Core Learning Goals

 Historical Analysis [HST] (3 credits)

 k.
-Explain the development of some aspect of a society or culture over time, including the history of ideas or history of science.
+Explain the development of some aspect of a society or culture over time.

 l.
-Employ historical reasoning to study human endeavors.
+Employ historical reasoning to study human endeavors, using appropriate assumptions, methods, evidence, and arguments.

 Social Analysis [SCL] (3 credits)